theronhitchman/linear-algebra/syllabus/index.md

 - Text: [Introduction to Linear Algebra, 4th Ed.][strang], by Gilbert Strang, Wellesley-Cambridge Press, 2009, ISBN 978-09802327-14.
+- Workbook: I am writing (and currently revising) a workbook of daily exercises to accompany the text.
 - Software: We will use the free, open-source computer algebra system [sage][].
-Students should make an account at the [SageMathCloud][SMC] site using their UNI email address.
+Students should make an account at the [SageMathCloud][SMC] (`https:/cloud.sagemath.com`) site using their UNI email address.
 - I will distribute many other materials through the course web page.

 [sage]: http://www.sagemath.org